Fraser Minten: Toronto Maple Leafs

 Minten was selected by the Toronto Maple Leafs of the National Hockey League (NHL) in the second round, 38th overall of the 2022 NHL entry draft.
 He signed a three-year entry-level contract with the Maple Leafs on October 13, 2022.
 Minten attended the Maple Leafs' 2022 training camp but was sent back to the Blazers.
 He returned for the 2023 training camp and impressed team management, making the Leafs' opening night roster.
 He played in his first NHL game on October 11, 2023 in a 6–5 shootout victory over the Montreal Canadiens.
 On October 27, Minten returned to his junior team, the Kamloops Blazers.

 Ahead of the 2024–25 season, Minten suffered a high ankle sprain in an exhibition game against the Montreal Canadiens in September 2024.
 He missed the entirety of Maple Leafs' training camp and began the season on Toronto injured reserve list.
 He was activated from injured reserve on October 29 and assigned to the Maple Leafs' American Hockey League (AHL) affiliate, the Toronto Marlies.
 On November 19, Minten was called up to the Maple Leafs in place of injured center David Kämpf.
 He scored his first NHL goal on November 20 against Adin Hill in the first period against the Vegas Golden Knights.

-Minten notched two goals and four points through 15 regular season games before he was traded by the Maple Leafs, alongside a first-round pick in 2026 and a fourth-rounder in 2025, to the Boston Bruins in exchange for Brandon Carlo on March 7, 2025.
+Minten notched two goals and four points through 15 regular season games before he was traded by the Maple Leafs, alongside a first-round pick in 2026 and a fourth-round pick in 2025, to the Boston Bruins in exchange for Brandon Carlo on March 7, 2025.

 Boston Bruins

 Upon joining the Bruins organization, Minten was assigned to the team's AHL affiliate, the Providence Bruins.
-In only his second game with the club, Minten recorded a hat-trick and an assist in a 4-1 win over the Springfield Thunderbirds.
+In only his second game with the club, Minten recorded a hat-trick and an assist in a 4–1 win over the Springfield Thunderbirds.

-After 10 games in Providence, scoring three goals and four assists, Minten was called up to the NHL squad on April 5, 2025, and debuted for the team that night against the Carolina Hurricanes.
-He scored his first goal as a Bruin on April 8 in a 7-2 win over the New Jersey Devils.
-With the Bruins eliminated from playoff contention, after their regular season was over, Minten was returned to Providence on April 16 to help the AHL squad with their playoff run.
-He scored one goal in six games for the NHL Bruins in his first stint with the squad.
+After ten games in Providence - in which he scored three goals and four assists - Minten was recalled by Boston on April 5, 2025, debuting with the team that night against the Carolina Hurricanes.
+On April 8, he scored his first goal as a Bruin in a 7-2 win over the New Jersey Devils.
+With Boston missing the playoffs, Minten was returned to Providence on April 16.

+Minten played his first full NHL season during the 2025-26 season, recording 17 goals and 18 assists for 35 points in 82 games.
+He was named the league's rookie of the month for January 2026 after recording eight goals and six assists in 14 games that month.
+Minten went scoreless in six playoff games during the team's first round series against the Buffalo Sabres.

+On September 8, 2026, the Bruins signed Minten to a seven-year, $50.4 million contract extension.